bgpkit/monocle/src/lens/README.md

 # Lens Module

-The `lens` module is Monocle’s **use‑case layer**.
+The `lens` module is Monocle's **use‑case layer**.
 Each lens exposes a cohesive set of operations (search, parse, RPKI lookup, etc.) through a stable, programmatic API that can be reused by:

 - the `monocle` CLI,
+- the WebSocket server (`monocle server`),
 - GUI frontends (planned: GPUI),
 - other Rust applications embedding Monocle as a library.